 Instructions

 - Slice the corn off the cob.
-Stand it up on the stem end on a kitchen towel.
+To do this, stand it up on the stem end on a kitchen towel.
 Start with the part of the knife blade closest to your hand and let it fall down the cob toward the bottom, letting the kernels fall onto the towel.

 - Remove from heat and stir in the cherry tomatoes, add some freshly ground black pepper.
 Serve topped with fresh basil if desired.